atlas-php/assets/docs/Full-API.md

 - `uploads.max_file_size` controls the default limit in bytes (default: 10 MB).
 - Passing `max_upload_size` to upload helpers overrides the limit for a single call.
 Provide an integer for the new limit or `null` to disable checks.
-- `UploadSizeLimitException` is thrown whenever a file exceeds the effective limit.
+- `Atlas\Assets\Exceptions\UploadSizeLimitException` is thrown whenever a file exceeds the effective limit.

 ## Tests & QA